Living Life and Making Art.

 Hi, I’m Hope!

-I am a senior at James Madison University studying theatre and currently based in the Virginia/DC area.
-I have been doing theatre since I was eight years old throughout the community and various educational environments.
-In that time, I have done all the theatre things: musicals, plays, Shakespeare, short films, choreographed, music directed, and more.
+As a recent graduate from James Madison University, currently based in the Virginia/DC area, I am still pursuing my creative passions.
+In my 12+ years of experience, I have done all the theatre things: musicals, plays, Shakespeare, short films, choreographed, music directed, stage managed and more.

-For the past two years, I have been a part of a Shakespeare troupe in VA: Charlotte’s Villeins (yes, with an E!), where we strive to make Shakespeare more accessible and engaging to the community.
-We spend most of our time analyzing, but I also played Viola in our staged reading of Twelfth Night.
+For the past three years, I have been a part of a Shakespeare troupe in VA: Charlotte’s Villeins (yes, with an E!), where we strive to make Shakespeare more accessible and engaging to the community.
+We study the text and perform revues and staged readings.
+In our staged reading of Twelfth Night, I had the honor of playing Viola.
+More performances to come!

-Outside of performing, I am an employee in the costume shop at JMU and have learned many skills including machine sewing, hand sewing, hemming, quick alterations, wig cleaning and so much more.
+In my time at JMU, I was an employee in the costume shop learned many skills including machine sewing, hand sewing, hemming, quick alterations, wig cleaning and so much more.
 I have also taught music at summer camps with Four County Players and choreographed some numbers for my old high school.

 When I am not doing theatre, I love reading, hiking, running, jiu-jitsu, photoshoots, crocheting, and spending time with family and friends.